Old New England Christmas Carols

 17. CONVERSATIONS (WBET-AM) - guest: Roger Hall

-18. Jingle Bells -- Bing Crosby radio program
+18. Jingle Bells -- Bing Crosby on old radio program

 19. CONVERSATIONS (continued)